- About Us

 - One-time registration fee of $150 to defray administrative costs.
 Payment can be made at this link.
 Fee does not include costs of classes & retreats.

 - A total of 40 Secular Buddhist Studies class sessions must be completed either in-person at our NYC center, or by listening to classes via our Remote Study option.
 For example, if you register for a course series called “Buddhism 101”, which runs on Mondays for six weeks, by the end of it you will have attended/listened to six class sessions and have 34 class sessions remaining for Program completion.

-- A total of either four weekend retreats or one week-long retreat must be completed with IDP or with a traditional Buddhist lineage, such as Insight Meditation Society, Zen, Shambhala, or a Tibetan sangha.
-Please contact firstname.lastname@example.org to verify retreats are eligible for credit before you sign up for them.
+- A total of either four weekend meditation retreats or one week-long retreat must be completed with IDP or with a traditional Buddhist lineage, such as Insight Meditation Society, Zen, Shambhala, or a Tibetan sangha.
+Retreats should be practice-based with periods of silent meditation.
+Please contact email@example.com to verify retreats are eligible for credit before you sign up for them.

 - The Interdependence Project offers four Weekend Retreats annually, and we encourage your participation.
 IDP Weekend Retreats are a wonderful opportunity to immerse yourself in the practices and teachings of Secular Buddhism in a supportive group environment.

 To receive credit for participating in a course series, students are required to complete a short assignment.
 When registering for a course, please select the “For Credit” option by clicking the radial button on the registration page.

 Although it is not a trade or certificate program, completion of the SBSP will provide you with a firm understanding of the Buddhist teachings, as well as various types of contemplative practices.
 It is not eligible for continuing education credits.

 Please note that completion of the Secular Buddhist Studies Program is one prerequisite for the Year-Long Immersion Program.